Gafsa Governorate

 Gafsa Governorate (ولاية ڨفصة Wilāyat Gafṣa; Gouvernorat de Gafsa) is one of the 24 governorates of Tunisia.
 It is situated in central Tunisia, bordering Algeria.
 It covers an area of 7807 km2 and has a population of 337,331 (2014 census).
-The capital of the city is Gafsa - ruled by Nader Hamdouni - whom all the heads of local municipalities report to.
+The capital of the city is Gafsa.
+The governorate is considered a primarily mining region.
+Phosphate is the region's main resource, with 47 industrial enterprises located there.

 Geography

 The governorate is located 355 km from the capital and borders the governorates of Gabès, Sidi Bouzid, Kebili, Tozeur, and Kasserine.

 The average temperature is 19.8 °C and annual rainfall is 48.9 millimeters.